Cognitive Processes: Key Mechanisms of Information Processing in the Brain

 • Processing speed

-These assessments provide insights into an individual’s cognitive strengths and weaknesses.
+These assessments reveal insights into an individual’s cognitive strengths and weaknesses, though they may not capture the entirety of intelligence.

-Theories of multiple intelligences suggest diverse forms of cognitive aptitude, including:
+Theories of multiple intelligences propose diverse types of cognitive aptitude, including:

 • Linguistic